nexlinkproject/nexlink-ml/README.md

 ## Description

 This repository contains the code and resources for training machine learning text classification model, scheduling algorithm, and feedback learning for Nexlink application.
+This repository also contain Feedback_learning API

 ### Directory